oscarm524/Grand_View_Teaching/DATA-448/README.md

 ## Chapter 2: Multiclass Classification

 This chapter discusses the two common techniques that are considered in multi-class classification problems.
+Multi-class classification problems involve classifying instances or samples into one class out of multiple classes (more than two).
+Each sample is assigned only one label and can’t be assigned more than one label at a time.
+The following topics are coverd:

 ## Chapter 3: Feature Engineering